The Definitive Guide to Marketing Strategy

 Identifying which customers offer the greatest opportunity.

 Before you can create value, you need to know whom you’re creating it for.
-Customer segmentation identifies meaningful differences among customers and helps you focus resources where you can create the most differentiated value.
+Explore Customer Segmentation Strategy — identifying and prioritizing the customer segments where your organization can create the most differentiated value.

 Domain: Insight